zuozhenggh/learning-library/developer-library/visual-builder/standalone/create-mobileapp/publish/publish.md

 After you successfully test the staged application, you can publish it and make the application live.
 Users who have the proper credentials can view the live application.
 You can’t make changes to an application once it's published.
 Instead, you must create and edit a new version.

-## **STEP 1**: Publish the Application
+## **STEP 1**: Enable Build Configurations for Release

-These steps assume that you are already logged in to Oracle Visual Builder and are viewing the HR Application you created.
+If you built the mobile app for installation on Android and iOS devices, you'll need to release the build configuration before you can publish the app.
+If you built the mobile app only as a PWA, jump to step 2.

 1. If necessary, click the **Mobile Applications** ![](images/vbmpu_mob_mob_icon.png) tab, then click the **hrmobileapp** node and the **Settings** tab.
 2. In the **Build Configurations** tab, select the Android build configuration, click **Options** ![](images/vbmpu_menu_icon.png), and select **Edit**.